Knight engine: Knight engine

-Knight's design has two cast-iron sleeves per cylinder, bronze in some models, sliding inside the other, with the piston inside the inner sleeve.
+Knight's design has two cast-iron sleeves per cylinder, bronze in some models, one sliding inside the other, with the piston inside the inner sleeve.
 The sleeves are operated by small connecting rods actuated by an eccentric shaft and have ports cut out at their upper ends.
 The cylinder head (known as the "junk head") is like a fixed, inverted piston with its own set of rings projecting down inside the inner sleeve.
 The heads are individually detachable for each cylinder.
 The design is remarkably quiet and the sleeve valves need little attention.
 It was, however, more expensive to manufacture due to the precision grinding required on the sleeves' surfaces.
-Continental declared the Single Sleeve-valve engines were cheaper and easier to manufacture than poppet valve motors, even though it used more oil at high speeds and was harder to start in cold weather.
+Continental declared the Single Sleeve-valve engines were cheaper and easier to manufacture than poppet valve motors, even though they used more oil at high speeds and were harder to start in cold weather.